Skip to main content

 • Moderate evidence5 studies

-Dose: 250 mg to ~1.5 g per serving (as mulberry fruit or leaf extract, administered with a carbohydrate-containing meal)
+Dose: 250 mg to 1.5 g per ~50 g available carbohydrate (as mulberry fruit extract or leaf extract), taken with or shortly before a meal

 Product match